raexera/Iosevka-Matsuri/.github/README.md

 **Step 3: Choose the Font Version**
 - Inside the src folder, you will find two versions of the font:
   - IosevkaMatsuri: Optimized for various applications.
-  - IosevkaMatsuri: Primarily suitable for terminal usage.
+  - IosevkaMatsuriTerm: Primarily suitable for terminal usage.

 **Step 4: Install the Font**
 - Depending on your operating system, follow the instructions below: